 First Dragon Chapter Books

-The Reluctant Dragon by Kenneth Grahame.
+The Reluctant Dragon: 75th Anniversary Edition by Kenneth Grahame.
 In this beloved classic, a kind, young boy befriends a poetry-loving dragon living in the Downs above his home.
 When the town-folk send for St. George to slay the dragon, the boy must come up with a clever plan to save his friend and convince the townsfolk to accept him.

 Dragonbreath #1 by Ursula Vernon.
 Danny Dragonbreath can’t breathe fire, but he has no fear.
 And that comes in handy when a bad grade at school inspires him to enlist his cousin the sea-serpent’s help with a research project.

-The New Kid at School: Dragon Slayers Academy #1 by Kate McMullen.
+The New Kid at School (Dragon Slayers' Academy, No. 1) by Kate McMullen.
 When a traveling minstrel foretells that he is to become a hero, Wiglaf sets out to fulfill his destiny: he signs up at the Dragon Slayers’ Academy.
 But how can he ever hope to be a dragon slayer when he can’t even stand the sight of blood?

 Three Tales of My Father's Dragon by Ruth Stiles Gannett.
 The classic fantasy trilogy of Elmer Elevator and the flying baby dragon has delighted children and their parents for generations.
 Now, on the occasion of their fiftieth anniversary, Random House is proud to bring the three timeless tales together in one beautiful commemorative edition, complete with the original delightful illustrations.

-Rise of the Earth Dragon: Dragon Masters #1 by Tracey West.
+Rise of the Earth Dragon: A Branches Book (Dragon Masters #1) (1) by Tracey West.
 This was our first series of picture books about dragons.
 It’s actually part of Scholastic’s “Branches” series of books that transition between genuine picture book and early chapter readers.

 In the first book in this fully-illustrated series, 8-year old Drake is snatched up by King Roland’s soldier and taken to the castle.
 He is to be trained as a Dragon Master.
 At the castle, he is joined by three other young Dragon Masters-in-training: Ana, Rori, and Bo.
 The Dragon Masters must learn how to connect with and train their dragons–and they must also uncover their dragons’ special powers.
 Does Drake have what it takes to be a Dragon Master?
 What is his dragon’s special power?

-Jeremy Thatcher: Dragon Hatcher by Bruce Coville.
+Jeremy Thatcher, Dragon Hatcher: A Magic Shop Book (2) by Bruce Coville.
 Sixth-grader Jeremy Thatcher discovers a strange magic shop he has never seen before.
 He enters, and his life is changed forever.
 Buying what he thinks is a marble, he discovers he has really purchased a dragon’s egg.

 Related Post You May Also Like: Importance of Reading Books to Big Kids